Acidmanic/Meadow/Readme.md

 Examples
 --------

-Meadow can be used to connect to Ms-SqlServer, My-Sql and SQLite.
+Meadow can be used to connect to Ms-SqlServer, My-Sql, SQLite and Postgre.
 For each of these databases, these is an examples in the project.
 You can see that using Meadow is the same in each example, but the only difference is in the actual sql scripts written for each database.

 ℹ️ NOTE: SQLITE, DOES NOT SUPPORT STORED PROCEDURES, AND MEADOW IS BASED ON STORED PROCEDURES.
 SO MEADOW DOES STORE YOUR PROCEDURES SEAMLESSLY.